matzefit/DL_Sp24_Miniproject/README.md

 - scriptArchtest.ipynb is the notebook used for conducting the test for optimal amoutns of residual layers and blocks
 - scriptDataAlterationTest.ipynb is the notebook used for testing the optimal data augmentation strategy
 - scriptTrainParamstest.ipynb is the notebook used for testing various training settings and paramaters
-- scriptFinalModel is the notebook used for running the final model training for 200 epochs.
+- scriptFinalModel.ipynb is the notebook used for running the final model training for 200 epochs.
 - Resnet3_443_Exp_Final_best_model_secondRun.pth is the best Model Checkpoint for performing the inference on the test dataset.
 - submissionRerunBestModel.csv contains the ID and Labels for the custom test dataset from kaggle